Skip to content

 )

-As an alternative to using HTTP headers to specify the table and transform, the following query string parameters can be used within the URI string:
+As an alternative to using HTTP headers to specify the table, transform, and ingest token, the following query string parameters can be used within the URI string:

 For example: